cal-itp/benefits/docs/guides/agency-onboarding/a-add-transit-provider.md

-# Add a new transit agency
+# Add a new transit provider

 This set of guides describe the steps needed to add a new transit provider to the application and take them from testing to production.